The historic Dresden Cathedral appears to “breathe” with light for the 70th Annual Observance of the Bombing of Dresden in WWII.

 At least 25.000 people perished in the bombing of Dresden.
 The victims were mostly women and children.

-National leaders, veterans, journalists and survivors talk about the Bombing of Dresden.
+See national leaders, veterans, journalists and survivors speak about the profound impact of the Bombing of Dresden.

 “I would have given my life to save Dresden for the world’s generations to come.